 “I had expected a call about Townes for years,” Jerry Jeff Walker said.
 “Today I got that call.
 It’s still very sad when it comes.”
-In 1972, Van Zandt called his album The Late, Great Townes Van Zandt (which contains his two biggest hits, “Pancho and Lefty” and “If I Needed You”) as preparation for the inevitable.
+In 1972, Van Zandt called his album The Late, Great Townes Van Zandt as preparation for the inevitable.

 He was born John Townes Van Zandt in Fort Worth on March 7, 1944, to a prominent Texas family.
 His great-great grandfather Isaac Van Zandt, a former legislator with Sam Houston, is the namesake of Van Zandt County.
 His great grandfather on his mother’s side, John Townes Sr., founded the University of Texas Law School.
 Townes’s father, Harris, was a successful attorney who moved his young family from Houston to Fort Worth in 1941 and then to Midland in 1952, to handle his firm’s oil company clients.

-Elvis Presley’s first appearance on the Ed Sullivan Show, had profound effect on a 12-year-old Townes, who pled for a guitar.
+Elvis Presley’s first appearance on the Ed Sullivan Show had a profound effect on a 12-year-old Townes, who pled for a guitar.
 His father held off a few months until he heard a country song by Bobby Helms that he liked.
 The deal was that Townes could have a guitar if he learned to play “Fraulein,” which he did and kept the song in his repertoire through the years.
 Though the young Van Zandt’s earliest musical heroes were Elvis, Jerry Lee Lewis, Ricky Nelson, and the Everly Brothers, he soon became under the spell of Hank Williams and Lefty Frizzell, whom he heard on the radio when driving with his father to oilfields in West Texas.

 The family relocated again, in 1958, to Boulder, Colorado, but Townes was shipped off to military prep school in Minnesota, where he rebelled with folk singing and glue-sniffing.
 Still, with his superior intelligence, Van Zandt graduated near the top of his class.
 But college, at the University of Colorado, was a wash-out, as Townes started drinking as soon as he woke up.
 He also discovered a new songwriting hero in Bob Dylan and learned to play “One Too Many Mornings” and “In My Time of Dying.”